wjhrdy/bitters/content.md

 ### What do I need to know?

-Using Bitters you'll learn how to [use Git](http://git.gwenbell.com) to [deploy Node.js](http://deployno.de) to the distributed web.
-By the time you've deployed Bitters, you'll know how to use Node.js and Git for more than just maintaining your website.
+Using Bitters you'll get practice [using Git](http://git.gwenbell.com) in a deployment environment, and how to [deploy Node.js](http://deployno.de) to the distributed web.
+By the time you've deployed Bitters, you'll have a grasp of how to use Node.js and Git.

-When you deploy Bitters, you'll have the leverage you need to finally get that raise or tech job in DUMBO you've always wanted.

 ### Deploy Bitters for free

-You can download the Bitters open source Git repository right now and try Bitters yourself.
+Download the Bitters open source Git repository right now and try Bitters yourself.
 If you have any trouble, check out the resources below.

 <a href="https://github.com/evbogue/bitters"><button>Git Clone</button></a>